jacobschweitzer/wordcall/README.txt

 == Description ==

-Make phone calls using the Twilio API, which for most people will be cheaper than using Skype for buying a local number to make calls with.
+Make and receive phone calls using the Twilio API, which for most people will be cheaper than using Skype for buying a local number to make calls with.

 == Installation ==